eecoston/DiversityStyleGuide-GoogleDocs/README.md

 There are two ways to add the filepath.
 First, you can use the `GoogleDocReferenceDivStyleGuide().API_KEY_init()` method.
 Or, you can skip to the run method.
 If the API key is missing, it will ask for it and save the variable locally.

 ## How to use
-Import the style guide ad use the run method to use the function.
+Import the style guide and use the run method to use the function.
 ```
 from DiversityStyleGuide import GoogleDocReferenceDivStyleGuide